-7 white tablets - These 7 tablets are chemically inactive.
+7 White Tablets - These seven tablets are chemically inactive.

-The 21 tablets pack do not have the 7 white pills.
+2. The 21 tablets pack does not have the seven white pills.

 The 21 active yellow pills contain two hormones: